July 3, 2019

 - Remember the overarching priority.
 Above and beyond the various tasks required in providing care for a senior loved one, preserving a healthy, happy and fulfilling relationship with one another is a top priority.
 If you find that the worries of providing care are outweighing the rewards for either of you at any time, there’s always the possibility of looking at alternate care options, allowing you to place your focus on spending quality time together with the older adult you love.

-Continuum is the perfect partner for family caregivers and can provide the home health care St. Louis seniors need.
+Continuum is the perfect partner for family caregivers and can provide the companion care services St. Louis and the surrounding areas need.
 Our caregiving staff are professionally trained and skilled in the multiple areas of senior home care, and can supply the help and support family members need to safeguard healthy relationships with people they love.
 Contact us at (314) 863-9912 or (636) 861-3336 and request an in-home consultation to learn the difference respite care can make in both a senior’s total wellbeing and yours.